Overview of the Arms Trade Treaty regulatory implementation package

 - The definition of brokering does not include the provision of strictly administrative or support services (for example, booking of rooms, transportation, or marketing).

-The amended EIPA will prohibit unauthorized brokering by any legal or natural person either in Canada or abroad, specifically:
+The amended legislation will prohibit unauthorized brokering by any legal or natural person or organization in Canada.
+Canada’s brokering controls will also apply abroad for:

-- (c) an organization as defined in section 2 of the Criminal Code.
-This means that Canada is making unauthorized brokering a criminal offence and that brokering obligations are applicable extraterritorially as well as domestically.
+This means that Canada is making unauthorized brokering a criminal offence and that brokering obligations apply extraterritorially as well as domestically.

 Bill C-47 authorizes the Government of Canada to make regulations to control brokering.
-At this time, Global Affairs Canada is proposing four regulations on brokering that, together, would create the framework for controlling brokering.
+Four regulations will create the framework for controlling brokering.

 - (2) Canadians who are directed by their non-Canadian employer to undertake brokering activities, so long as they do not control the employer.
-The first exclusion would ensure that transnational operations within a company can continue without impediment, while the second exclusion would ensure that individual Canadians are not placed at a disadvantage in the global labour marketplace.
-However, these exclusions would not apply to the movement of full-systems conventional weapons, as laid out in Group 9 of the Export Control List (see the Order Amending the Export Control List below).
+The first exclusion ensures that transnational operations within a company can continue without impediment, while the second exclusion ensures that individual Canadians are not placed at a disadvantage in the global labour marketplace.
+However, these exclusions do not apply to the movement of full-systems conventional weapons, as laid out in Group 9 of the Export Control List (see the Order Amending the Export Control List below).

 - (a) notify Global Affairs Canada that they plan to use the GBP, and

-- (b) subsequently report on the items and transactions for which they used the GBP.
-The main advantage of the General Brokering Permit is that prospective brokers would not need to submit an individual application prior to the brokering activity or activities.
+- (b) subsequently report on the items and transactions for which they used the permit.
+The main advantage of the General Brokering Permit is that prospective brokers do not need to submit an individual application prior to the brokering activity or activities.

 Transparency and reporting

 During the debates on Bill C-47 and ATT accession, a number of parliamentarians and civil society and academic stakeholders asked for increased transparency in reporting on controlled exports to the United States.
 At the same time, industry stakeholders noted that the permit-free movement of most controlled items between Canada and the United States is vital to the preservation of Canada’s defence, security and aerospace industry.
 Canada has benefited greatly from its privileged defence relationship with the United States, and it is important not to undermine this arrangement.
 In response to this discussion, the Government of Canada committed to looking at ways to increase transparency that would not require individual permits for the export of controlled items to the United States.
-The two regulations that are proposed aim to do just that: to enhance transparency while preserving the special relationship Canada has with the United States with respect to defence materiel.
+Two additional regulations were developed to this end.

-- General Export Permit No. 47—Export of Arms Trade Treaty Items to the United States: This regulation would allow Canadians to use a General Export Permit (GEP) instead of having to apply for individual export permits when exporting Group 9 (ATT) items to the United States.
-It would also authorize the export of other non-restricted and restricted firearms and ammunition (controlled under Export Control List items 2-1, 2-2.b., and 2-3) to the United States, formalizing the existing system of not requiring an individual permit.
-The GEP would require exporters to notify the Government of Canada that they plan to use the GEP and to report twice a year on any permanent exports (i.e. items that would not be returned to Canada within two years) of Group 9 items.
-There would be no reporting requirement for the non-ATT items captured under this GEP, or for temporary exports.
-The reporting under this GEP would give the Government of Canada accurate data on exports of ATT items to the United States in a way that would not create unmanageable burdens on exporters.
-As a result, Canada would be able to report on all its exports of full-system conventional arms, as required by Article 13 of the ATT.
+- General Export Permit No. 47—Export of Arms Trade Treaty Items to the United States: This regulation allows Canadians to use a General Export Permit (GEP) instead of having to apply for individual export permits when exporting Group 9 (ATT) items to the United States.
+It also authorizes the export of other non-restricted and restricted firearms and ammunition (controlled under Export Control List items 2-1, 2-2.b., and 2-3) to the United States, formalizing the existing system of not requiring an individual permit.
+The GEP requires for Group 9 (ATT) items that exporters notify the Government of Canada that they plan to use the GEP and report twice a year on any permanent exports (i.e. items that would not be returned to Canada within two years).
+There are no reporting requirement for the non-ATT items captured under this GEP, or for temporary exports.
+The reporting requirements under this GEP give the Government of Canada accurate data on exports of ATT items to the United States in a way that does not create unmanageable burdens on exporters.
+As a result, Canada is now able to report on all its exports of full-system conventional arms, as required by Article 13 of the ATT.

-The RCMP and the Canada Border Services Agency will continue to be responsible for the enforcement of the EIPA, with the RCMP being the enforcement authority for the regulations on brokering.
+The RCMP and the Canada Border Services Agency are responsible for the enforcement of the EIPA, with the RCMP being the enforcement authority for the regulations on brokering.
 Failure to comply with the EIPA and its associated regulations can lead to prosecution.
 Bill C-47 amended the EIPA to increase the maximum monetary fine for all offences punishable on summary conviction from $25,000 to $250,000.

 Should you have additional questions about Canada’s new brokering or reporting regulations, please contact the Export Controls Policy Division at email@example.com.